ge-chunyu/RR-Cantonese/rr.md

 - Experimental designs and experimental practices makes results less replicable:
   + especially in prosodic researches, where speakers often fail to pronounce the speech material in the intended manner;
-- Lack of clear guidelines of speech annotation:
+- Lack of clear guidelines for speech annotation:
   + Prevalent coarticulation;
   + No clear boundary between segments.